Why Hunger Rivals Bombs as the Biggest Danger in Yemen

 10. How’s the rest of the world reacted?

 The UN has partnered with humanitarian groups to provide assistance to Yemen’s neediest people.
 In early 2018, Germany suspended arms exports to Saudi Arabia and its fighting partner the United Arab Emirates.
 Norway has ceased such sales to the U.A.E.
 In the U.K., parliamentarians have challenged their government’s backing of the Saudi coalition.
-After the U.S. Senate passed its resolution to withdraw support for Saudi Arabia’s war effort, lawmakers said they’d work in the new year on meaningful legislation to cut off arms sales to the country.
+The U.S. Senate’s resolution to end U.S. assistance requires approval by the House of Representatives, which passed a similar measure in February.
 Saudi policies, including in Yemen, have come under greater scrutiny since Saudi agents killed Saudi journalist Jamal Khashoggi in the country’s consulate in Turkey in October.
 President Trump, however, continues to consider the kingdom a close ally and is expected to veto congressional action against it.

 The Reference Shelf